yunathan51/smiles/README.md

 \
 \
 -----------\
-"Valor Total" is decided by multiplying the amount of miles by 17.5 if bellow 50.000 and by 17.0 if greater than 50.000, plus costTax\
-you can change this to the value you want on line 49 on the index.html class.\
+"Valor Total" is decided by multiplying the amount of miles by 17.5 if bellow 50.000 and by 17.0 if greater than 50.000, plus costTax, you can change this to the value you want on line 49 on the index.html class.\
 Values shown are for a single passenger only.